Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding: Discussion and Conclusion

+However, as we established in Subsection~\ref{Optimum of Protocol-III} (see Table~\ref{tableI}) that Protocol~III achieves its best performance when repeater stations are placed as closely together as possible, minimising per-segment loss so that GKP error correction can operate near its effective limit.
+Therefore, to push the communication range to thousands of kilometres while preserving a higher secure key rate, we transition to investigating the use of GKP-parity encoding.

 We have further investigated the use of GKP encoded qubits as a resource for long-distance quantum communication, focusing on a concatenated Bell-state measurement (CBSM) scheme utilizing a 50:50 beam splitter followed by homodyne detection.
 A central feature of our approach is the integration of a clipping method by discarding measurement outcomes associated with unreliable syndrome.
-Furthermore, we evaluated our homodyne-based approach against the photonic qubit parity encoding scheme by Lee et al. \cite{lee2018fundamental} and a GKP-based scheme utilizing Photon Number Resolving Detectors (PNRD) (detailed in Appendix \ref{Alternative way of GKP-parity-encoding}).
-Our analysis confirms that the proposed CBSM with CV Bell measurement significantly outperforms these alternatives.
+We also investigate the CBSM scheme with a teleamplifier at the physical level.
+Our results show that, relative to Lee’s photonic parity-encoding approach \cite{lee2018fundamental}, the GKP parity-encoding scheme with a teleamplifier dramatically reduces resource requirements for transmission over 5000 km, using approximately 65\% fewer qubits.
+By comparison, Lee’s scheme requires roughly ($1.0 \times 10^{6}$) qubits.
+Furthermore, we evaluated our homodyne-based approach against a GKP-based scheme utilising Photon Number Resolving Detectors (PNRD) (detailed in Appendix \ref{Alternative way of GKP-parity-encoding}).
+Our analysis confirms that the proposed CBSM with teleamplifier significantly outperforms these alternatives.
 It requires fewer resource qubits and offers a practical pathway for long-distance quantum communication.

+The proposed parity-encoded GKP repeater significantly enhances secret key generation while maintaining resource requirements comparable to the existing GKP-based repeater protocols.
+For example, the scheme of Fukui \emph{et al.} \cite{fukui2021all}, which is based on Varnava's code \cite{varnava2006loss}, requires an average total of $2.2 \times 10^{5}$ GKP qubits to achieve a communication distance of $5000\,\mathrm{km}$ with a key rate on the order of $10^{-3}$ at a squeezing level of $15\,\mathrm{dB}$.
+By comparison, our parity-encoding scheme achieves the same communication distance using only $1.833 \times 10^{5}$ GKP qubits, representing a reduction of approximately $16.7\%$ in the required number of GKP qubits.
+At the same time, it achieves a key rate on the order of $10^{-1}$, corresponding to a two-orders-of-magnitude ($100\times$) improvement over the key rate reported in Ref.~\cite{fukui2021all}.

+In parity encoding with photonic polarization qubits, the use of PNRDs at each level makes the process inherently nondeterministic.
+In contrast, GKP-based parity encoding relies on homodyne measurements, which are deterministic in nature.
+This removes the probabilistic bottleneck during the encoding steps themselves.
+However, this advantage comes with the challenge of preparing GKP states, which remains experimentally demanding.

 By effectively converting the analog information from homodyne detection into reliable digital syndromes, our method bridges the gap between ideal theoretical models and realistic experimental conditions.
 This establishes the homodyne-based CBSM as a resource-efficient candidate for future optical quantum information processing.